 While back and neck injuries can be quite common occurrences in car accidents, they often do not present as severe until days, weeks, or even months later.
 Many times neck and back injuries occur from severe body jolting and movement with one of the most common neck injuries in car accidents being whiplash.
 Both the neck and back are created to be flexible so when there is a sudden acceleration and deceleration in the movement of the body, damage can occur.
 Neck and back injuries often account for injuries resulting in the most long-term pain after car accidents.
 These injuries can even be disabling and lead to chronic pain that reduces mobility and prevent some victims from being able to perform their normal daily tasks.
 Some of the common back and neck injuries that occur with vehicle accidents include cervical fractures, fractured vertebrae, herniated discs, and strain.
 Most treatments for these injuries involve stabilization, therapy, pain meds, and surgery though in severe cases these treatments may only serve to minimize pain.

 The CDC reports that Americans will spend more than 1 million days in the hospital due to car injuries, over $18 billion in lifetime medical costs, and $33 billion in lost wages.
 While the injuries listed above constitute many of the common injuries that are seen in vehicle accidents, there are many other types of injuries accounting for billions of dollars in medical costs.
 Identifying and treating these injuries in a timely fashion will not only help you make sure your injuries are covered by your insurance claim , but also prevent minor injuries from becoming major ones.
-If you have suffered in a car accident, Seminole Chiropractic Center can help you with many of the injuries above and allow you to begin your healing process and set the foundation for your road to recovery.
+If you have suffered in a car accident, the Casselberry chiropractors at Seminole Chiropractic Center can help you with many of the injuries above and allow you to begin your healing process and set the foundation for your road to recovery.